Plus 3 perspectives programme.

 When can you apply?

 The application deadlines are March 15 and September 15 of each year.
 Postmark dates apply.
-Please send your application to the following adress:
+Please send your application to the following address:

 Boehringer Ingelheim Stiftung

 Who may apply?

-If you wish to apply, you must fulfil the following prerequisites:
+If you wish to apply, you must fulfil the following criteria:

 - You must have been awarded your PhD less than 12 years prior to the application deadline, and you should have substantial international experience.

 - You have been leading your first independent research group at an academic institution in Germany for at least 2, but no longer than 5 years.

-- You were selected for this position through a competitive process (e.g. Emmy Noether programme) with external scientists participating in the decision process.
+- You were selected for the group leader position through a competitive process (e.g. Emmy Noether programme) with external scientists participating in the decision process.

 - Funding of your group is limited to a period of 6 years without the possibility of an extension, and does not include any tenure-track options or similar.

-- You have an outstanding publishing record as a PhD student and post-doctoral researcher, and can demonstrate your scientific independence by at least two published original scientific articles of which you are the last author.
+- You have an outstanding publishing record as a PhD student and post-doctoral researcher.
+Your scientific independence is demonstrated by at least two published original scientific articles of which you are the last author.

 - You should be able to provide evidence that your research group has already been positively evaluated.

 - Your research institution bindingly pledges to offer you a permanent position, and must contribute substantially to equipping your group.
 In exceptional cases and based on a statement of reasons, the permanent position requirement may be waived.

-Plus 3 is among the best, most sensibly designed funding programmes on the German research landscape!
+Plus 3 is among the best, most sensibly designed funding programmes in the German research landscape!
 With it, the Boehringer Ingelheim Foundation supports independent, up-and-coming scientists unbureaucratically, at a crucial stage on their route toward professorship.
 If I hadn’t been accepted into the Plus 3 programme, my career path would certainly have looked quite different.

-Christian Hackenberger, the first Plus 3 grantholder, is now a W3 professor at the Leibniz Institute for Molecular Pharmacology (FMP) and at Humboldt-Universität zu Berlin.
-For his outstanding achievements, he was awarded, among other things, the Heinz Maier-Leibnitz Prize by the German Research Foundation.
+Christian Hackenberger, the first Plus 3 recipient, is now a W3 professor at the Leibniz Institute for Molecular Pharmacology (FMP) and at Humboldt-Universität zu Berlin.
+For his outstanding achievements, he was awarded, among other things, the Heinz Maier-Leibnitz Prize by the Deutsche Forschungsgemeinschaft (DFG).

 Photo: Silke Oßwald